acyu123/DeepResearchAgent/DESIGN.md

 ### Prompt Engineering Considerations

 I created the prompts for each node with the help of ChatGPT.
 This helped make the prompts more thorough and detailed.
-I tested each prompt in a [Colab Notebook](https://colab.research.google.com/drive/1CPfDI-cpANEjX4aqq5Fw6o9rXv-GW87Y?usp=sharing).
+I tested each prompt in a [Colab Notebook](https://colab.research.google.com/drive/1CPfDI-cpANEjX4aqq5Fw6o9rXv-GW87Y?usp=sharing) to make sure that there are enough requirements listed in the prompt to cover different cases and that the LLM output is structured correctly.

 #### Query generation prompt